Back-testing your trading ideas

 Advanced concepts

-So, when you are ready, please take a look at the following recently introduced features of the back-tester:
+So, when you are ready, please take a look at the following recently introduced features of the backtester:

 a) AFL scripting host for advanced formula writers